BeamingMonkey/option-journal-/README.md

-Sure!
-Here’s the full README.md content for you to copy all at once:

 # Option Journal - Trading Journal Web App

 A Flask web application to log and track your trading activity with user authentication and SQLite backend.